sau-arv-gul/Pastebin-Archive-Web-Scraper-/README.md

 ## 🛠️ How It Works

 1. **Scrape Pastebin Archive**
     Extract recent Paste IDs from the homepage.
+This is done by sending a request to the archive page and parsing the HTML content to find links to individual pastes.
+   The system uses rotating proxies to make the requests appear from different IP addresses.
    Below image shows Archive page being scraped:

    ![Image](https://github.com/user-attachments/assets/fd1452a9-e5f9-46e0-bad9-19b2d3d5fa47)